Have you ever seen a display ad seconds after you were talking about a product?

 The amount of ‘listening’ has gotten so in tune with us that it’s almost as if search engines are reading our minds.
 What is likely meant to be helpful and ‘nudging’ has started to feel pushy and invasive.

 Advertising is everywhere nowadays, and cookies represent this new normal.
-We accept this.
-However, to me, cookies are another example of ‘push’ advertising where I passively engage with a brand.
+We, as consumers, accept this.
+However, cookies are another example of ‘push’ advertising where I passively engage with a brand.
 It’s something I have to look at, and in more frustrating scenarios, it’s something that is difficult to click away from.

 Even the phrase that’s used by marketers— ‘Drop a cookie’ —sounds harmless, but these cookies follow our online habits and build profiles based on that.
 The profiles are then shared with other businesses that want to better target us.